AhmedKammoun10/AhmedKammoun10/README.md

 ### **• Embedded Software Validation in Virtual Environment**
 QEMU-based simulation of Raspberry Pi 3B for developing and testing embedded applications without physical hardware.

+### **• I²C Scanner and Microcontroller Integration**
+Development and testing of an I²C scanner on ESP32‑C6, including simulations on Wokwi, implementation in C++, and integration with an I²C multiplexer and two ATtiny85 microcontrollers

 ---

 ## **Contact**